ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/Snowflake Overview.md

 ![image](https://github.com/ZACKHADD/Data_Codes_Steps/assets/59281379/c54a299e-b6b2-4408-8bea-7e93fb80ae74)

 However, when a Snowflake virtual warehouse is resized, only subsequent queries will make use of the new size.
 Any queries already running will finish running while any queued queries will run on the newly sized virtual ware‐ house.
 Scaling a virtual warehouse UP will increase the number of servers.
+Snowflake recommends always starting with eXtra-Small warehouses and only scaling up if you find a compelling reason do that.
+XS warehouses cost less than five dollars to run for an hour.
+Our biggest warehouse, the 6XL, costs over 500 times that amount, because it's like running 512 XS warehouses at one time.

 In Snowflake also, there no data silos concept in like in traditional datawarehouses where we can create datamarts that are separated (so that the access to it would be more fast).